amberarchive/C-BikeShare/README.md

 |min|0.0|
 |max|86395\.0|

 The shortest trip is 0 second and the highest is 86395 seconds (equal to ~1440 hours or ~60 days).
 The standard deviation is 1919 which means the duration values are spread out over a very wide range.
-The average duration is 977 seconds (~16 minutes), Compared to the min and max, we can easily imagine the distribution of the duration trip will be highly skewed on the right.
+The average duration is 977 seconds (~16 minutes), Compared to min, max and the mode (which is 50% = 609), we can easily imagine the distribution of the duration trip will be highly skewed on the right with a really long tail.

 Let's break it down into 2 separate user types according to the histogram below